-I just finished reading The Voice of the Oud: A Story of Kuwait by Jehan S Rajab.
-She was a British woman who married a Kuwaiti man named Tareq Rajab in 1958.
+Jehan Rajab, author of Voice of the Oud (among other works) was a British woman who married a Kuwaiti man named Tareq Rajab in 1958.
 In addition to publishing several works, she co-founded the Tareq Rajab Museum and the New English School with her husband.
 The Voice of the Oud is a great read.
 I think one of the most interesting components is the mention of specific years marked by a catastrophe that happened in Kuwait during that year.
 It is a bleak, but compelling way to remember a year.

 1831 – Failaka was stricken possibly with plague, which severely depleted the population